Imagine a portable alumina refinery asset that can be moved to another location and continue to operate…

 It is important to maintain high environmental standards, and not become complacent about environment issues, although the impact of a small caustic release into seawater poses lower environmental consequence compared to the release of crude oil from the hydrocarbon industry.

-An estimated cost for Going FAR is in the range of US$2000 – US$2500 per tonne of alumina, using low construction labour costs in Asia.
+An estimated cost for Going FAR is in the range of US$2000-US$2500 per tonne of alumina, using low construction labor costs in Asia.
 Due to the multiple layer compact concepts required for Going FAR, materials cost is assumed to be two times the quantity of steel per tonne of production when compared to typical land-based refineries.

 While the capital cost for Going FAR is higher than a land-based greenfield refinery, this new concept brings other advantages, such as reduced political and sovereign risk in certain regions, and the ability to unlock small isolated bauxite deposits.
 In addition, Going FAR would have a shorter construction schedule, producing first alumina ahead of conventional land-based refineries.